About the yanagiba

 Aogami Super Steel is the highest YSS (Yasugi Speciality Steel) that contains high percentages of carbon, chrome and tungsten to increase hardness, improving edge retention and corrosion resistance.
 Aogami Super Steel is prized for its ability to take a very steep, sharp edge.

 Moritaka Hamono is a traditional knife making company that has a history of over 700 years.
 During years of handcrafting knives, they have developed unique skills and knowledge, which have been passed from generation to generation.
 Moritaka’s unique bladesmithing techniques allow producing knives that will keep fine edges longer than any other knife on the market.
-The Moritaka family is primarily dedicated to producing a large variety of kitchen knives but also other edge tools for gardening, agriculture and forestry.
+Both the performance and character of these blades can be felt upon first use of this knife.

 Today, your knives are being forged by the 26th, 27th, and 28th swordsmith.

 - Takuzo Moritaka (the master and 26th swordsmith) is still there but about to retire, while his two sons:

 - his younger brother Teruhiro Moritaka (28th swordsmith) continue on the family tradition.

 There is no assembly line at this factory – just artists at work.
 And we have imported these knives directly from the Moritaka family.
 Please note, that each knife has slightly different appearance and size because the blade is hand-crafted and the handle is natural wood.